nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

       Use case ends.

+**Use case: UC11 - Assigning a group to an event**

+**MSS**
+1. User requests to show a list of events
+2. FumbleLog shows list of events
+3. User requests to assign a group to a specific event in the list
+4. FumbleLog assigns all persons in the group to the event

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty

+  Use case ends.

+* 3a.
+User tries to assign a group to an invalid event
+    * 3a1.
+FumbleLog shows an error message

+      Use case resumes at step 3.

+* 3b.
+User tries to assign an invalid group to an event
+    * 3b1.
+FumbleLog shows an error message

+      Use case ends.

+**Use case: UC12 - Marking an event as recurring**

+**MSS**
+1. User requests to show a list of events
+2. FumbeLog shows list of events
+3. User requests to mark an event as recurring
+4. User specifies how often the event occurs
+5. FumbeLog sets the event as a recurring event

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty

+  Use case ends.

+* 3a.
+User tries to mark an invalid event as recurring
+    * 3a1.
+FumbeLog shows an error message

+      Use case resumes at step 3.

+* 3b.
+User tries to mark an event as recurring when it has already been marked as a recurring event
+    * 3b1.
+FumbleLog shows an error message

+      Use case ends.

+**Use case: UC13 - Pin a person**

+**MSS**

+1. User requests to show a list of persons
+2. FumbleLog shows a list of persons
+3. User requests to pin a person from the list
+4. FumbeLog pins the person

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty

+  Use case ends.

+* 3a.
+User requests to pin an invalid person
+  * 3a1.
+FumbeLog shows an error message

+  Use case resumes at step 3.

+**Use case: UC14 - Display events in Calendar**

+1. User requests to show events in a calendar form
+2. FumebleLog shows all the events in a calendar

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty
+  * 1a1.
+FumbleLog shows an empty calendar

+    Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.